martinpickering64/carolinegreson.com/content/blog/Exciting-new-sculpture-for-London-Zoo.md

 ---
 title: Exciting new sculpture for London Zoo
+subtitle: Caroline will be installing an exciting new gateway sculpture at London Zoo on the 22nd February.
 summary: >-
   Caroline will be installing an exciting new gateway sculpture at London Zoo on the 22nd February.
-This commission is to highlight the brand new community garden project which London Zoo is creating close to the Monkey Valley area.
+This commission is to highlight the brand new community garden project that London Zoo is creating close to the Monkey Valley area.
   The Garden Project will provide a growing space for local residents and schools to experience and will highlight the importance of gardens for wildlife and for humans too.
 Visitors to the zoo will be welcome to look round